-1 Idilli ing Friority 4 - Actions 4.1 Council will undertake urban design studies for key centres that deliver attractive, healthy, accessible and safe places in addition to those adopted in 2018 (Fairfield City Centre Key Sites, Fairfield Heights and Villawood): Cabramatta, Fairfield (remainder of City Centre), Smithfield, Canley Vale and smaller neighbourhood centres at Carramar and Yennora.
-4.2 Council will update its Development Control Plans to include tailored development controls which reflect the recommendations and outcomes of the Urban Design Studies and provide attractive, healthy, accessible and safe town centres.
+4.1 Council will undertake urban design studies for key centres that deliver attractive, healthy, accessible and safe places (including Fairfield City Centre, Fairfield Heights and Villawood (Stage 1)(completed) and Cabramatta (key sites), Fairfield (remainder of Centre), Canley Vale and smaller centres (incl Carramar and Smithfield).
+4.2 Council will update its DCP to include tailored development controls which reflect the recommendations and outcomes of the Urban Design Studies and provide attractive, healthy, accessible and safe town centres.
 4.3 Council will prepare a Public Domain Plans for all town centres.
 4.4 Council will implement the Public Domain Plans outcomes and recommendations through Councils works program.
 4.5 Council will encourage high quality developments in suitable locations with supported infrastructure that improve the local character of the area with a focus on sustainability and technology.
 4.6 Council will encourage design excellence, and ensure that design recommendations in the Urban Design Studies are reflected in the LEP and DCP controls.
 4.7 Council will use a place based approach in its planning for local centres to encourage walking and cycling.